How did the Vikings survive in Iceland?

 There have been no signs of any kind of Neanderthals, ancient tribes, or humans of any kind until the Vikings arrived, though some argue an expedition by Scottish monks made a landing before the Vikings did, but if this is true there was no attempt to settle there.
 Iceland would likely have been seperated from the rest of Europe long before humans made it into the area, and due to its distance from occupied countries and settlements, it wouldn’t have been likely for anyone to sail the distance until the Vikings came along with their longboats.

-The first settlers had the hardest jobs because there is very little farmland in Iceland so food production is very heavily animal-based.
+The first settlers had the hardest jobs because there was very little farmland in Iceland so food production was very heavily animal-based.
 They would raise herds of cattle, sheep, and goats, but the main source of food would always come from the sea, along with supply shipments from their home countries.

 (A classic Viking Longhouse, but buildings of this size and construction were far from the tiny stone and wooden huts they would have lived in)